benwhalley/just-enough-r/docs/linear-models-simple.md

 ```

-This stores the results of `lm` in a variable named `m.1`.
+This stores the results of the `lm()` function in a variable named `m.1`.
 As an aside, this is a pretty terrible variable name — try to give descriptive names to your variables because this will prevent errors and make your code easier to read.

 We can then use other functions to get more information about the model.
 For example: